Do you spend hours squeezing your face only to find that blackheads are back within a couple of weeks?

-In this post I've put together 5 ways on how to get rid of blackheads..
+In this post I've put together 4 ways on how to get rid of blackheads.

-Before we get into the the different treatments you can do, it is important that you know what blackheads are and why you are experiencing them.
+Before we get into the the different treatments you can do, it is important that you know what blackheads are and why you're experiencing them.

-When a comedone is formed, there are two ways your skin reacts - it either covers is and turns into a whitehead or remains open and air gets in (a blackhead).
+When a comedone is formed, there are two ways your skin reacts.
+It either covers up and turns into a whitehead or remains open and air gets in, turning into a blackhead.

 Every time your skin sheds dead skin cells, they get might get into the follicles, mix with the natural oil and form a plug that pushes to the surface and forms a bump called a comedone.